 Guatemala’s constutional court has moved to cut short the four year term of the country’s reforming attorney general, Claudia Paz y Paz.

-A new report explores experiences of Somalis in employment, education, health, political participation, and policing as well as their sense of belonging and identity in Helsinki.
+A report explores experiences of Somalis in employment, education, health, political participation, and policing as well as their sense of belonging and identity in Malmö.

 The Open Society Justice Initiative has welcomed a call from European parliamentarians for the Russia to fully investigate the death in custody of whistleblower Sergei Magnitsky.

 The French courts have turned down a constitutional challenge to police stops that have led to young men of African and Arab origin being singled out just because of the way they look.